sampsyo/home/_drafts/mygfa.md

 L	3	+	4	-	0M
 ```

+This GFA file is the variation graph I drew above.
-Each line in the GFA file above declares some part of this variation graph.
+Each line declares some part of the graph.
 The `S` lines are *segments* (vertices);
 `P` is for *path* (which are those per-individual walks);
 `L` is for *link* (a directed edge where a path is allowed to traverse).